The Health Benefits of Ground Chia Seed

 Chia Seed Nutrition Benefits

-Chia seeds are a total powerhouse food: these tiny black seeds were cherished by the Aztecs and Mayans in the past for their great ability to provide energy, and actually the word “chia” in Mayan means “strength”.
+Chia seeds are a total powerhouse food: these tiny black seeds were cherished by the Aztecs and Mayans in the past for their great ability to provide energy.
+In fact, the word “chia” in Mayan translates to “strength”.

-Despite their size, chia seeds are incredibly nutrient-dense and provide a ton of health benefits to our bodies.
+Despite their size, chia seeds are incredibly nutrient-dense, they’re high in fibre (check out my high fibre food list, which they’re on!), and they provide a ton of health benefits to our bodies.